aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 | --- | --- | --- |
 | customGroupItems | [CustomPiovtFieldGroupItem](../custompiovtfieldgroupitem/)[] | The custom group items. |
 | newField | boolean | Indicates whether adding a new field to the pivottable |

+**Returns**

+False means this field could not be grouped by date time.

 ### ungroup() {#ungroup--}